Century, Really

 In most everyday conversations, “the 22nd century” is just a catchy phrase—something you might hear in a sci‑fi movie or use when you’re bragging about a long‑term project.
 But for anyone who works with dates in a professional capacity, the distinction between “2000‑2099” and “2001‑2100” can be the difference between a contract that expires a year early and a research paper that gets cited in the wrong era.

-Consider a software license that says “valid for the entire 22nd century.In practice, ” If the developer interprets that as 2000‑2099, the license will actually expire on December 31 2099—twelve years before the true century ends.
-Still, the same slip can happen with warranty periods, subscription services, and even legal statutes of limitations.
+Consider a software license that says “valid for the entire 22nd century.”
+If the developer interprets that as 2000‑2099, the license will actually expire on December 31 2099—twelve years before the true century ends.
+So the same slip can happen with warranty periods, subscription services, and even legal statutes of limitations.
 A simple off‑by‑one error can turn a multi‑year guarantee into a one‑year guarantee, and that’s a liability most companies can’t afford.

 Even personal planning benefits from a clear understanding.
-Worth adding: if you’re saving for a milestone that you want to achieve “by the end of the 22nd century,” you’ll want to know exactly when that is.
+If you’re saving for a milestone that you want to achieve “by the end of the 22nd century,” you’ll want to know exactly when that is.
 Setting a savings goal for 2100 will leave you a year short of the true target.

 Practical Tips for Getting It Right